 Field-hunting tip

-Look in hydrothermal veins in granite country — that is the host setting where grimselite typically forms.
+Look in hydrothermal veins in granite country, the host setting where grimselite typically forms.
 If you start seeing fluorite, quartz, uraninite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, crusts, or coatings habit, so train your eye for that shape before scanning the outcrop.